oidc-sweden/specifications/swedish-oidc-profile.md

 Section 5.4 of \[[OpenID.Core](#openid-core)\] states:

 > The Claims requested by the `profile`, `email`, `address`, and `phone` scope values are returned from the UserInfo Endpoint, as described in Section 5.3.2, when a `response_type` value is used that results in an Access Token being issued.
 However, when no Access Token is issued (which is the case for the `response_type` value `id_token`), the resulting Claims are returned in the ID Token.

 \[[OpenID.Core](#openid-core)\] basically assumes that the user identity is delivered in the `sub` claim that is part of the ID token, and all other attributes are complementary attributes that may be fetched in a later call to the UserInfo endpoint.

 The Swedish OpenID Connect profile takes another approach regarding the primary user identity, and the primary user identity is most often represented by a claim delivered as part of a requested scope.
 Therefore, this profile, requires that if any of the scopes defined in section 3 of \[[AttrSpec](#attr-spec)\] are requested the corresponding claims MUST be delivered in the ID token<sup>3</sup>.

+"Authentication Information Claims" as defined in section 2.3 of \[[AttrSpec](#attr-spec)\] are claims describing an authentication event, and are not user identity claims.
+Therefore, any of these claims MUST be delivered in the ID token and not from the UserInfo endpoint.

 Note: In order to be compliant with \[[OpenID.Core](#openid-core)\] it is RECOMMENDED that claims requested by the scope values
 `profile`, `email`, `address`, and `phone` are delivered from the UserInfo endpoint.
 However, there are some overlap between the
 `profile` scope and the  `https://id.oidc.se/scope/naturalPersonName` and `https://id.oidc.se/scope/naturalPersonNumber` scopes, and a Relying Party SHOULD use the latter scopes instead of the `profile` scope where applicable.

 > \[1\]: Apart from the mandatory `sub` claim that also can be seen as an identity attribute.

 > \[2\]: Such a claims release policy is out of scope for this specification.